 Why Choose Sonography as a Career?

 Sonography is one of the most in demand and fastest-growing fields in healthcare.
-According to the U.S. Bureau of Labor Statistics, jobs for diagnostic medical sonographers are expected to grow 10% from 2023 to 2033, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, jobs for diagnostic medical sonographers are the expected to grow 10% from 2023 to 2033, much faster than the average for all occupations.

 Real Insight: